UNION ARENA: Every BLEACH Vol. 2 Deck, Ranked

 #2 Kenpachi Toshiro

-Toshiro has been in and out of the meta since the beggining of the game, and he’s aged very well.
+Toshiro has been in and out of the meta since the beginning of the game, and he’s aged very well.
 Although at first his freezing effect felt strong, it also felt a little unnecessary when so many other decks had straight-up removal.
 However, today there’s a lot of scenarios where having a freezing tool in addition to removal is actually a huge advantage.
 And so, Toshiro remains.

 After volume two, Toshiro is likely to be the second strongest BLEACH deck overall.
 Toshiro continues to be strong because it’s Toshiro: the madly skilled youngest member of the Thirteen Court Guard Squads with the strongest freezing effect in the game.
 While Vol. 2 doesn’t add a crazy amount of support for this character, it does unlock even more ways to play this hardy fellow with the the main boost to his strategy being the one-cost Toshiro that lets you recycle your strongest card: Raid Toshiro.
 Watch out though: we are getting a series of unique BLEACH cards coming out later in the year that includes a very powerful new Toshiro card that would seriously enhance his deck’s strategy.

-While there are a lot of different tools and strategies to pair with Toshiro to make him even stronger, ultimately the strongest Green deck is likely to be one that combines Toshiro and Kenpachi together into one cohesive deck.
+There are a lot of different tools and strategies to pair with Toshiro to make him even stronger, ultimately the strongest Green deck is likely to be one that combines Toshiro and Kenpachi together into one cohesive deck.
 Raid Kenpachi adds a significant buff to Kenpachi as a whole and really encourages you to build your deck around both of these powerhouse characters.

-#1 Purple BLEACH
+#1 Ichigo/Rukia Purple BLEACH

 With these additions Purple BLEACH should once again move up to the top of the meta, and until JJK vol. 2 comes out, will quite likely be top deck in the UNION ARENA metagame.